dougeby/IntuneDocs/intune/device-restrictions-ios.md

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your iOS devices.

 > [!NOTE]
 > These settings use Apple's MDM settings.
-For more details on these settings, see [Apple's mobile eevice management settings](https://support.apple.com/guide/mdm/welcome/web) (opens Apple's web site).
+For more details on these settings, see [Apple's mobile device management settings](https://support.apple.com/guide/mdm/welcome/web) (opens Apple's web site).

 ## Before you begin